 Research and publications

-‘A Case of mistaken identity?
-Monenna and Ninian in Galloway and the Central Belt’, Transactions of the Dumfriesshire and Galloway Natural History and Antiquarian Society 91 (2017)
+- ‘A Case of mistaken identity?
+Monenna and Ninian in Galloway and the Central Belt’, Transactions of the Dumfriesshire and Galloway Natural History and Antiquarian Society 91 (2017), pp. 9-20

-‘Over the storm-swelled sea’: Picts and Britons in the early medieval Irish church (Monograph: Brepols, North Atlantic World series, forthcoming)
+- ‘Over the storm-swelled sea’: Picts and Britons in the early medieval Irish church (Monograph: Brepols, North Atlantic World series, forthcoming)

 External responsibilities and memberships

 - Fellow of the Society of Antiquaries of Scotland